pwa-builder/pwa-studio/README.md

-## Welcome to the PWA Studio VSCode Extension!
+## Welcome to the PWA Studio VSCode Extension

 The PWA Studio Code Extension brings commands and interface to VSCode that are specific to developing progressive web applications, turning your go-to developer environment into a PWA workshop.
 The extension includes functionality for: